 Registration is required for the support groups.
 If you have any questions or would like to register, please contact the Alzheimer Society of Elgin-St.Thomas at 519-633-4396 (toll-free: 1-888-565-1111) or email [email protected]

-- Afternoon Group meets the first Wednesday of the month 1:30-3:00 p.m.
-This group is designed for anyone who is supporting someone living with dementia.
+- Care Partner Support Group meets the first Wednesday of the month from 1:30-3:00 p.m.
+This group is designed for anyone who is supporting someone living with dementia at home.

 Learning the Ropes